dtolabs/yana/docs/en/manpages/man5/node-v10.md

 name

 :   The node name.
-This is a logical identifier from the node. (required)
+This is a logical identifier from the node and must be unique. (required)

 description